Hasnatrasool163/ComsatsGPACalculator/README.md

 ![Screenshot (793)](https://github.com/Hasnatrasool163/ComsatsGPACalculator/assets/153990457/be82742f-3223-4a6f-b45c-137c61b934f4)

-Contributing
+## Contributing

 Contributions are welcome!
 If you have any suggestions, bug fixes, or improvements, please fork the repository and create a pull request.

-thankyou for reading !
+thankyou for reading.